Measurement, Determinants and Effects on Country Stability

 Chapter 14: The Costs and Benefits of Staying Together: The Catalan Case in Spain

-Elisenda Paluzie 1 INTRODUCTION Spain is a plurinational country but Spanish identity has been built around Castilian language and culture.
+14. The costs and benefits of staying together: the Catalan case in Spain Elisenda Paluzie 1 INTRODUCTION Spain is a plurinational country but Spanish identity has been built around Castilian language and culture.
 Three other historical nations with their own language (Basque Country, Catalonia or the Catalan countries, and Galicia) subsist in modern Spain.
 Since the process of transition to democracy in the late 1970s, the country has been organised as a decentralised state.
 It is not a federal country, but there is an important degree of political decentralisation.
 The country is composed of 17 autonomous communities, each one with its own parliament and some degree of legislative power.
 The fiscal decentralisation model is asymmetric: there are two systems, the Common and the ‘foral’ regime, with the latter being established only for the Basque Country and Navarre.1 In this case study, I will focus on the Catalan case for three reasons.
 First, because in Catalonia, nationalism has the majority in the regional elections, while this is not the case in Galicia.
 Second, because net fiscal flows are an important issue in the public debate, while this is not the case in the Basque Country.2 And, finally, because as opposed to the Basque Country, the absence of violence in the Catalan political conflict eases the analysis, and allows us to focus on the economic issues at stake.
-2 THE POLITICAL ECONOMY OF NATIONAL BORDERS In the late 1990s and early 2000s, a line of research in political disintegration was developed in the context of the New Political Economy by Alberto Alesina and Enrico Spolaore.3...
+2 THE POLITICAL ECONOMY OF NATIONAL BORDERS In the late 1990s and early 2000s, a line of research in political disintegration was developed in...

 You are not authenticated to view the full text of this chapter or article.